metablaster/WindowsFirewallRuleset/Readme/Reference.md

 For anything that isn't covered by documentation in this repository you can perform additional\
 research by using this collection of links for quick reference.

-You might find these links relevant to extend project code base and to develop firewall for customized scenarios.
+You might find these links relevant to extend repository code base and to develop firewall for customized scenarios.

 ## Table of Contents